List of further education colleges in Northern Ireland

-This is a list of current further education and higher education colleges in Northern Ireland most of which provide both levels of qualification.
+This is a list of current further education colleges in Northern Ireland, most of which provide both further education and higher education qualifications.

 Further education colleges offer courses for people over the age of 14, involving school-level qualifications such as Higher Grade exams, as well as work-based learning and apprenticeships.
-Higher education colleges also offer undergraduate qualifications and post-graduate qualifications.
+Some of these colleges also offer undergraduate qualifications and post-graduate qualifications.

 Northern Irish colleges are funded the Department for the Economy (DfE).